 The court is built.
 That is the beginning, not the end.

-Before your first players arrive, you need booking software configured, pricing set, and a plan for how you are going to find your first members or court renters.
+Before your first players arrive, you need booking software configured, pricing set, and a plan for how you are going to find and retain your players.
 The padel facilities that struggle in year one are almost always the ones that focused entirely on construction and did not think about operations until after opening day.

 Booking software, player acquisition strategy, programming, and community building all need to be in place at launch.
 For a full breakdown of the business side of opening a padel facility, read our guide on how to start a padel facility in the US.